AleksiAhtiainen/ai-sandbox/README.md

 ## ⚠ The share is the way out of the sandbox

-**TL;DR:** Treat anything the VM writes to `~/koski-share` as untrusted on the host — don't run it, and don't open it in tools that auto-execute code.
+**TL;DR:** Treat anything and especially the files the VM writes in `~/koski-share` as untrusted on the host — don't run anything from there, and don't open it from there in tools that auto-execute code.

 `~/koski-share` is the only conduit between the VM and the host, and on the host it's a normal directory with full host privileges.
 Anything the